 We believe collaboration is a feminist practice.
 The scholarly content here belongs to all of us, and we created it in the tradition of feminist collectives.
-Many thanks to the feminist scholars, writers, and artists who contributed their knowledge as entries to Equality Archive: Matt Brim, Jennifer Baumgartner, Inmaculada Lara Bonilla, Jerry Chang, Cynthia Chris, Elena Cohen, Melissa Coss Aquino, Payal Doctor, Simone Dunye, Lindsey Eckenroth, Rebecca Evans, Shelly Eversley, Elena Glasberg, Michelle Habell-Pallan, Natalie Havlin, Laurie Hurson, Jim Hubbard, Heather Love, Ann Matsuuchi, Jessica Mahmoud, Alanna McAuliffe, Amber Jamilla Musser, Mary Phillips, Sarah Schulman, Claire Shanley, Kara Van Cleaf, Anna Ward, and Mary Zaborskis.
+Many thanks to the feminist scholars, writers, and artists who contributed their knowledge as entries to Equality Archive: Ci Ci Adams, Sarah C. Bishop, Matt Brim, Jennifer Baumgartner, Inmaculada Lara Bonilla, Nakeisha Campbell, Jerry Chang, Sarah Chinn, Cynthia Chris, Elena Cohen, Melissa Coss Aquino, Payal Doctor, Simone Dunye, Lindsey Eckenroth, Rebecca Evans, Shelly Eversley, Elena Glasberg, Michelle Habell-Pallan, Rashida Harrison, Natalie Havlin, Laurie Hurson, Jim Hubbard, Adam Kocurek, Heather Love, Ann Matsuuchi, Jessica Mahmoud, Alanna McAuliffe, Amber Jamilla Musser, Mary Phillips, Sarah Schulman, Claire Shanley, Kara Van Cleaf, Anna Ward, Ashleigh Williams, and Mary Zaborskis.

 The content created by Equality Archive contributors is licensed under Creative Commons.
 Creative Commons licensing allows authors/creators to retain some rights to their work while also releasing the content to the public domain so that it can be shared and used by others.
 Additionally, Equality Archive grateful to the WordPress community and Reclaim Hosting for their dedication to and support of open-source and educational projects.